 More information is available on the Mercy Health Website.

-Participation fees for the 2013-14 school year remain at last year's levels.
+Participation fees for the 2014-15 school year remain at last year's levels.
 We know these are difficult times for many and do not want to eliminate students from our sports because of financial need.
 Please feel free to contact the coach of your sport or Athletic Director Ken Diamond or Jay Mulder if you would like to discuss the possibilities of financial aid or payment options.
-These arrangements need to be made before uniforms will be issued.
+These arrangements need to be made before the Tryout Ticket will be issued.

-Notification of a new system of tracking eligibility and player fees was sent home last Spring with report cards.
+The TRYOUT TICKET was a huge success last year and will be continued this upcoming school year.
 Students must obtain a TRYOUT TICKET from their building office PRIOR to the beginning of tryouts.
-The 2 main parts of the TICKET include an eligibility check and collection of player fees.
+The 3 main parts of the TICKET include an eligibility check, valid physical form and the collection of player fees.
+A valid physical is one that is dated after April 15.
 Player fees are due at the time of picking up the TICKET.
-Our office will be open beginning August 5 and the TRYOUT TICKET will be available at this time.
+Our office will be open beginning August 4 and the TRYOUT TICKET will be available at this time.
 Please feel free to contact your building Athletic Director if you have any questions.